AP human geo chapter 2

 The process of change in a society's population from a condition of high crude birth and death rates and low rate of natural increase to a condition of low crude birth and death rates, low rate of natural increase, and a higher total population.

-The number of people under the age of 15 and over age 64 compared to the number of people active in the labor force.
+the number of people under 15 and over 64 compared to the number of people in the workforce

 Distinctive causes of death in each stage of the demographic transition.

-The average number of years an individual can be expected to live, given current social, economic, and medical conditions. ________________ at birth is the average number of years a newborn infant can expect to live.
+The average number of years an individual can be expected to live, given current social, economic, and medical conditions.
+Life expectancy at birth is the average number of years a newborn infant can expect to livee

 The number of people in an area exceeds the capacity of the environment to support life at a decent standard of living.